-The sandy shoreline of Porthmeor beach is considered the ‘jewel of the South West’, and why wouldn’t it be?
+The sandy shoreline of Porthmeor beach is considered the ‘jewel of the South West’.
 This expansive area of clean, golden sand welcomes families, while the exciting waves attract surfers from each corner of the globe.

 “Who needs Rio? – Excellent beach with very friendly Surf school (highly recommend hiring the winter suits from there regardless of the weather).
 Relaxed and friendly staff at The Porthmeor Cafe with great tapas.
 Surf was perfect for body boarding and impressed with the vigilant lifeguards…